-This is an important step to take before placing your order for a repair kit.
-Please keep in mind, that a majority of upholstered furniture and automotive seats will have leather seating areas, but will also have vinyl trim on the sides or in other areas.
+We are often asked by our customers: How Do I Tell If I Have Leather Or Vinyl?
+Genuine or Imitation Leather?
+This sometimes can be nearly impossible just by visual determination but is an important step to take before placing your order for a repair kit or maintenance products.
+Please keep in mind, that a majority of upholstered furniture and automotive seats will have a combination of both materials: Leather seating areas combined with vinyl trim on the sides or in other areas.
+In some instances, the material may be presented as leather, but in reality is a vinyl material.
 This makes the job of identifying your material a bit more difficult.

 First; leather feels softer, warmer, more natural.
 Vinyl, on the other hand, feels colder, stiffer, and artificial.
 This may be easy for some to determine the difference, but others may have a very difficult time in making the decision in this manner.

 One sure fire way of determining which you have is to look on the under or back side of the material.
 This can be done easily if you have a cut or hole all the way through the material.
 Just lift up a small section and look at the back side of the material.
 If you see a “cloth like” material that appears to be glued to the backside of the fabric, then you are looking at a piece of vinyl.
 Sometime this backing will be of a white colored poly-fill or “fuzzy” nature or may look like cheese cloth or a definite knitted material.
 Leather has no backing material of any kind, only “rough” or suede looking (usually a similar color as the surface).